African Countries With The Highest Debt-to-GDP Ratio

 The debt burden of African countries has been rising, raising concerns about economic stability and financial sustainability.
 Many African nations rely on borrowing to fund infrastructure projects, social programs, and economic development.
 However, excessive debt can lead to financial strain, making it difficult for countries to meet their obligations.
 The debt-to-GDP ratio measures a country’s total debt compared to its Gross Domestic Product (GDP), indicating its ability to manage debt.
 High debt-to-GDP ratios suggest increased financial risks.
-This article explores the African countries with the highest debt-to-GDP ratio, analyzing the implications and reasons behind these figures.
+This article explores the African countries with the highest debt-to-GDP ratio, analysing the implications and reasons behind these figures.

 Understanding Debt-to-GDP Ratio